agusri32/Edugi_Basic_Flutter/README.md

-# edugi_general_flutter
+# edugi_basic_flutter

-A new Flutter application for general code
+A new Flutter application for basic code